 Avoid “widows” and “orphans”

-Small bits of text that become separated from their paragraphs create odd spacing and make the flow of text difficult to follow.
-Careful editing is often the best way to correct these typesetting problems although spacing can be edited in most good layout programs.
+Small bits of text that are separated from their paragraphs create odd spacing and make the text flow difficult to follow.
+Careful editing is often the best way to correct these typesetting problems, although spacing can be edited in most good layout programs.

 What is a widow?